 This program was established in 2008, in memory of Jean M. Bennett, a highly decorated research physicist known for her contributions to the studies of optical surfaces and served as our first female president.
-In her honor, one grant of USD 1,000 will be awarded to a student member presenting their work at Frontiers in Optics in recognition of their research excellence.
+In her honor, two grants of USD 1,000 will be awarded to a student members presenting their work at Frontiers in Optics in recognition of their research excellence.

 How to Apply

 Submit a paper to FiO+LS and opt into the competition.
 Learn more on the conference website.

 The submitting author must opt-in to the competition during the regular paper submission process and follow all of the instructions provided on the submission site.

 - Apply at the time of paper submission

 - Be the presenter of a paper or poster accepted at FiO.